By Haritha B. Veeramachaneni, MD

 What Causes De Quervain’s Tenosynovitis?

-The exact cause of the De Quervain’s Tendinitis is unknown, but many experts believe that changes in the use of the hand may be a cause.
+The exact cause of the De Quervain’s Tendonitis is unknown, but many experts believe that changes in the use of the hand may be a cause.
 Repetitive movements, changes in hormones, and swelling or inflammation may also be factors.

 How is De Quervain’s Tenosynovitis Treated?